SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer/README.md

 ***

 An example of using the engine:
+PS:.In this example, htmx is being used

 ```lua
 local serjao = require("serjao_berranteiro/serjao_berranteiro")